AdobeDocs/workfront.en/help/workfront-goals/results-and-activities/edit-results-and-activities.md

 <ul>
  <li> <p>You can edit results and activities that belong to goals you created or to goals that you have permissions to Manage. </p> </li>
- <li> <p>You cannot edit projects that are connected to goals as activities from <span>Workfront Goals</span>.
+ <li> <p>You cannot edit projects that are connected to goals as activities from Workfront Goals.
 You can remove them from the goal by disconnecting them.
 For more information, see the "Disconnect projects"&nbsp;section in the article <a href="../../workfront-goals/results-and-activities/remove-results-activities-from-goals.md" class="MCXref xref">Remove results, activities, and projects from goals in Adobe Workfront Goals</a>. </p> <note type="note">
-   <p>If the following project information updates at the project level, <span>Workfront Goals</span> automatically updates it at the goal level:</p>
+   <p>If the following project information updates at the project level, Workfront Goals automatically updates it at the goal level:</p>
    <ul>
     <li>Project owner</li>
     <li>Project name</li>